helgebetzinger/coasync4cpp/README.md

 ## async/await

-This libarary let you use the async/await pattern, known from c#, for your c++ or qt projects.
+This library let you use the async/await pattern, known from c#, for your c++ or qt projects.
 You can define any method as 'async' and than make use of the await or Task<> keywords of the library.

 Lets see in an simple example, what the library can do for you.
 In this QT-based example, we make use of QFuture and QFutureWatcher to await the result of an operation within the thread pool: